isukces/EfCore.Shaman/README.md

 public string Code { get; set; }
 ````

-Moreover `SqlServerCollationAttribute` can be used for class annotation in order to set default collation for all text columns.
+Moreover `SqlServerCollationAttribute` can be used for class annotation in order to set default collation for all text columns (not supported yet).

+Current release allows to specify column collation while only table is created.

 ## Code signing
 Assembly distributed with nuget package is signed with `key.snk` that is not included with github repository. `mksnk.bat` script file is included instead.
 It it running automatically during building process.